Mikejo5000/vsts-docs-pr/docs/work/_shared/image-differences.md

 <!---
 ::: moniker range="vsts"
 > [!NOTE]
 >The images you see from your web portal may differ from the images you see in this topic.
-These differences result from updates made to VSTS.
+These differences result from updates made to Azure Codex.
 However, the basic functionality available to you remains the same unless explicitly mentioned.
 ::: moniker-end

 ::: moniker range=">= tfs-2013 <= tfs-2018"